rachel-scott/rachel-scott.github.io/_posts/2021-01-10-HealthShare.md

 HealthShare was a project created for SheHacks V, a 36 hour hackathon.
 I collaborated with two teammates I had never met previously to create a cohesive website, database, and smartwatch application aimed at improving the quality and accessibility of healthcare.

-I built front-end of the website using HTML/CSS and designed a prototype of the UI/UX with Figma and Canva.
+I built the front-end of the website using HTML/CSS and designed a prototype of the UI/UX with Figma and Canva.
 This was my first time completing a website in HTML/CSS and only my second time using Figma.

 I also wrote our Devpost Submission and contributed to our pitch video.